Austin-Jeeson/Skolar-Mjor-Projects/README.md

-# Skolar-Mjor-P1
+# Skolar-Mjor-Projects
-First Major Project - for Skolar
+All Major Projects - for Skolar